Department: HQ – Headquarters

 Location: Washington, DC

-The Development Events Manager is a consummate events administrator who will work closely with the Manager of Donor Relations and the Advancement Department to initiate, plan, and execute Carnegie Science’s annual cycle of development events–a combination of onsite and off-site recognition, cultivation, stewardship, and/or fundraising events.
+The Manager of Strategic Development Events is a consummate events administrator who will work closely with the Associate Director of Advancement Services to initiate, plan, and execute Carnegie Science’s development events–a combination of onsite and off-site outreach, recognition, cultivation, stewardship, and/or fundraising events.

-The Development Events Manager ensures that donor engagement and stewardship goals are met through tailored, well-executed events.
+The Manager of Strategic Development Events ensures that donor engagement and stewardship goals are met through tailored, well-executed events.
 Events play a crucial role in connecting donors and prospects with Carnegie Science’s mission, top researchers, and most engaging science.
-The successful Development Events Manager will be adept at soliciting ideas and driving the process of translating vision into reality.
+The successful Manager of Strategic Development Events will be adept at soliciting ideas and driving the process of translating vision into reality.

-- In consultation with the Manager of Donor Relations and gift officers, develop the annual events strategy and maintain the execution calendar.
+- In consultation with the Associate Director of Advancement Services and gift officers, develop the annual outreach and events strategy and maintain the execution calendar.

-- Collaborate with Development Team to determine how to best utilize events as part of overarching engagement and stewardship initiatives, and recommend events (type, location, size) to cultivate and steward specific donor groups, including Carnegie Friends and other giving societies.
+- Collaborate with Development Team to determine how to best utilize strategic events as part of overarching engagement and stewardship initiatives, and recommend events (type, location, size) to cultivate and steward specific donor groups, including Carnegie giving societies.

 - Act as a liaison with departments and coordinate headquarters events calendar with regional/department events calendars.